Calendar

 location The location of the event.
 Bowling center

-This example uses a template with response data in another service call:
+This example uses a template with response data in another action:

 data: